polotek/procstreams/README.md

-`procstreams` is a little experiment with shell scripting in node.
+`procstreams` is module to facilitate shell scripting in node.

-This is a rough first attempt.
+This is the first phase.
 Right now all it does is make it easier to create child processes and compose them together in a similar way to unix command line scripting.